ssvassiliev/Mach/Connecting_graphically.md

 In the commands above replace 5901 with 5900 + [vnc display number]

 - Note:
-On Ubuntu, vncserver by default is listening on localhost, so if you do not use the *-localhost no* option, you will need two tunnels:
+On Ubuntu vncserver by default is listening only on localhost.
+If you do not use the *-localhost no* option, you will need two tunnels:
 ~~~
 ssh -L 9550:mach1k80:22 mach2.ace-net.ca
 ssh -L 5902:localhost:5902 localhost -p 9550